JeremyDwayne/dynamic_search/README.md

 # DynamicSearch
 DynamicSearch provides support for multi term searches to your rails models.
-At the moment, I would recommend using at least rails 4.2 or higher for security reasons.
+At the moment, I would recommend using at least rails 5.2 or higher for security reasons.

+At the moment, the sql only supports PostgreSQL!

 ## Installation
 Add this line to your application's Gemfile: